Travel Tips For Ayodhya Tour Package

 Nearby Places to Visit

 - Faizabad: Ayodhya’s twin city, just a 15–20 minute drive away.
-In Faizabad, you can explore historical sites of the Nawabi era such as Gulab Bari (a rose garden housing the tomb of Nawab Shuja-ud-Daula) and Bahu Begum ka Maqbara (an imposing mausoleum of the Nawab’s queen).
-These monuments offer a glimpse into 18th-century Mughal-inspired architecture and add a touch of regional history to your trip.Note that visit to Faizabad is not included in the package cost and extra charges would apply in case you wish to visit Faizabad
+In Faizabad, you can explore historical sites of the Nawabi era, such as Gulab Bari (a rose garden housing the tomb of Nawab Shuja-ud-Daula) and Bahu Begum ka Maqbara (an imposing mausoleum of the Nawab’s queen).
+These monuments offer a glimpse into 18th-century Mughal-inspired architecture and add a touch of regional history to your trip.
+Note: Visiting Faizabad is not included in the package cost; extra charges would apply if you wish to include it in your tour.

-- Guptar Ghat: A serene ghat on the banks of the Saryu River (in the Faizabad area) where, according to lore, Lord Rama is believed to have immersed himself in the river at the conclusion of his earthly life.
+- Guptar Ghat: A serene ghat on the banks of the Saryu River (in the Faizabad area) where, according to lore, Lord Rama is believed to have immersed Himself in the river at the conclusion of His earthly life.
 It’s a peaceful spot to visit around sunset, with a small temple and a tranquil ambiance ideal for reflection.

 Frequently Asked Questions